 I walk into the dentist for my regularly scheduled cleaning.
 Two years had passed since my last visit, for this I use the best services from the Mentone dentist online.
 My teeth felt healthy and pain-free.
-After a routine brushing, flossing and probing, the dentist looks at me with deep concern.
+After a routine brushing, flossing, teeth cleaning, and probing, the dentist looks at me with deep concern.
 “I want you to see a periodontist.
 You may need surgery.”

 Surprised and confused, I leave the office with a clean mouth and a head full of worry.

 The periodontist shared my results very matter-of-factly.
 “You have 40 percent bone loss in your lower teeth.”
 Okay, and that means?
 He went on to explain that my teeth were losing bone around the root, where the tooth anchors into my mouth.
 If it continues, the teeth will detach from the root and fall out.
 Visit https://www.yourcelebritysmile.com/ to get in contact with the best dentist near you.

 Fall out.
 As in lose forever.
 Never to grow back.
 Toothless at 28.

 How exactly did this happen to me?
 I was healthy, I flossed daily and always brushed my teeth.
 What could have gone wrong?

 I began to question everything about my health.
 It became an obsession to understand why my bones were deteriorating.
 I read dozens of nutrition books, learned more about anatomy and physiology and researched methods for building bone density and taking care of my teeth with the best teeth whitener products.

 During this time I had also just begun weekly therapy for an eating disorder.
 I’d battled bulimia for ten years and was finally ready to get help.
 I shared the teeth discovery with my therapist.
 She listened, then asked why I thought this happened.
 At the time I blamed my years eating a vegan diet.
 It seemed logical to me that the lack of proper nutrients resulted in my teeth dilemma.
 She left it at that and therapy continued for six more months.